 These walks are funded by Keighley Town Council and are free to all attending, but you must book first.

-This leaves from the side of the Golden Fleece Public House in Oakworth and the group walks up Greyscar Road, a rough track and bridleway which leads up to the Grouse Inn (sorry, we’re not going into the pub!)
+This two hour long duration walk is for a maximum of twenty people and leaves at 12:30 pm from the side of the Golden Fleece Public House in Oakworth and the group walks about half a mile up Greyscar Road, a rough track and bridleway which leads up to the Grouse Inn (sorry, we’re not going into either pub!)
+This takes about 1/2 an hour to 3/4 hour each way.
 The route stops at the crash site and memorial stone and covers the story of the crash and the six Canadian airmen who died there on 2nd January 1944.
 The walk then retraces the route back to the Golden Fleece.

 Duration: About two hours, set to coincide with Keighley to Oakworth K7 bus times for Sunday.